-2022; De Jong and Kamphorst 2024; Ivarsflaten and Stubager 2013).
-What features of education matter for vote choice (Abou-Chadi and Hix 2021; Kitschelt and Rehm 2023; Maxwell 2020)?
+A growing body of evidence reveals that a person's education is profoundly related to their attitudes and behavior.
+However, the reasons for this are subject to debate (e.g., Bornschier et al. 2022; De Jong and Kamphorst 2024; Ivarsflaten and Stubager 2013).
+Why does level of education matter for vote choice (Abou-Chadi and Hix 2021; Kitschelt and Rehm 2023)?
 Is the level of a person's education a cause, or is it a consequence of processes earlier in a person's life (Cavaillé and Marshall 2019; Kuhn, Lancee, and Sarrasin 2021; Scott 2022)?
 Our prior is that these questions apply with no less force to the substance as to the level of education.

 We seek to make three contributions.
-First, we make the case that voting on the divide depends on the human-centeredness of a person's education.
+Our core finding is that voting on the divide depends on the human-centeredness of a person's education.
 Second, we propose a parsimonious index to measure this.
-Third, we provide a causal explanation by examining the timing of the effect in a person's life.
+Third, we provide a causal explanation by examining the timing of the effect on a person's life.